dkovacs24/ReviOS_faq/docs/related.md

     Alternative download links on the official [Discord](https://discord.gg/962y4pU){target=_blank} server's [download channel](https://discord.com/channels/619835916139364383/658369065110339640/1023333840535687200){target=_blank}.

-**For FACEIT we always recommend to use the latest versions of ReviOS.** [Details below](#is-revios-faceit-compatible-which-version-do-i-need-for-faceit).
+**For FACEIT we always recommend to use the latest builds of ReviOS.** [Details below](#is-revios-faceit-compatible-which-build-do-i-need-for-faceit).

 ### Which build of ReviOS is the best?

 Even if you do find **older builds of ReviOS, we do not recommend** using those, since they are outdated.
-Maybe ancient version have a slightly better latency or speed, but the number of software that supports those versions are declining day by day.
+Maybe ancient builds have a slightly better latency or speed, but the number of software that supports those are declining day by day.
 And ReviOS is getting better with every release.

 So always **install the latest**, because that is the best.